tantalic/build-light/README.md

 ## Supported Environments

-Build Light has been with the following software and hardware.
+Build Light is known to work with the following software and hardware:

 ### Continuous Integration Servers